Women in Portugal: Health

 The maternal mortality rate in Portugal is 8.00 deaths/100,000 live births (as of 2010).
 This is low by global standards, but is still higher than many other Western countries.
 Portugal's HIV/AIDS rate is, at 0.6% of adults (aged 15–49), one of the highest in Europe.
 Since 2001, immigrants in Portugal are entitled to free health care, including free care during pregnancy and postnatal period, as well as use of family planning facilities.

 Education

 The literacy rate is now higher for women compared to men: the literacy rate is 96% for females (aged 15 or older), while for males it is 95%.
 In the 19th century it was much worse.
-The first women in Portugal concerned with women's subordinate status and in improving their educational opportunities included Carolina Michaëlis de Vasconcelos, Maria Carvalho, Alice Pestana, Alice Moderno, Antónia Pusich and Guiomar Torrezão.
+The first women in Portugal concerned with women's subordinate status and in improving their educational opportunities included Carolina Michaëlis de Vasconcelos, Alice Pestana, Alice Moderno, Antónia Pusich and Guiomar Torrezão.
 Francisca Wood is credited with creating the first feminist newspaper in Portugal and she realised that many women were not interested in equality but she blamed their lack of ambition on the unavailability of education to women.